The Lorentz force equation as Fermi-Walker transport in geometrodynamics: A particular case

+Let us remember that the absolute derivatives are taken relative to vector (\ref{UTAV}).
 Now, in order for both equations (\ref{eqvarphi1b1}-\ref{eqvarphi2b1}) to be compatible, it can be readily noticed that the following equality would have to be true, $\tan(\varphi_{1}) = - 1 / \tan(\varphi_{1})$.
-Then, there are no solutions to the ``pure'' blade one Lorentz equation problem.
+Then, there are no solutions to the ``pure'' blade one Lorentz force equation problem.
+We must also remind ourselves that in this paper we are dealing with non-null electromagnetic fields, therefore the local scalar $\tan(2\alpha)$ is not null or zero \cite{A}$^{,}$\cite{MW}, which means that $f_{\mu\nu}$ has a non-null projection on both blades, see equation (\ref{EMF}).